-I have found a person’s inability to forgive offenses against themselves is centered on personal perception of themselves and their choices, and it is usually negative.
-I believe they go to war with themselves over it.
+“[As an Emotion Code and Body Code Practitioner], I work with many who are struggling to move forward because they hold tightly to their past.
+I have found that a person’s inability to forgive offenses is typically centered on their perception of themselves and their choices – and it is usually a negative perception.
 Basically, they are asking — consciously or subconsciously — am I a good person?